listinc/osf.io/kisti/README.md

 ## How to run the scripts for kisti

 1. Set up your environment
-- Implement the requirements setting `pip install psycopg2`
+- Implement the requirements setting `pip install psycopg2` `pip install requests`

 2. Set up your db, ip, file
 - `./osf/request.py` change host, email(default)